Holographic theory for continuous phase transitions -- the emergence and symmetry protection of gaplessness: 1+1D symmetry

-One gapped boundary of $ \eGau_{\Z_2\times \Z_2'} $ is obtained by condensing the two $ m $ anyons, $m_1$ and $m_2$.
-Since the trivial anyon is always trivially condensed, condensable algebra for this boundary is $ \one\oplus m_1\oplus m_2\oplus m_1m_2 $ (where $m_1m_2 = m_1\otimes m_2$ represents the bound state of $m_1$ and $m_2$).
-This boundary breaks the dual $ \t\Z_2 $ and $ \t \Z_2' $ symmetries by giving a vacuum expectation value to the disorder operator, as was discussed in \Rf{JW191213492}.
-But this phase preserves the $ \Z_2\times \Z_2' $ symmetry since the $ \Z_2 $ and $ \Z_2' $ charges $ e_1,e_2 $ remain uncondensed (see the upper-left corner of Fig. \ref{Z2Z2phases}).
-In the conventional theory of phase transitions, this is the $ \Z_2 \times \Z_2' $ "paramagnetic" phase.
-Another boundary of $ \eGau_{\Z_2\times \Z_2'} $ may be obtained by condensing $ \one\oplus e_1\oplus m_2\oplus e_1m_2 $ instead.
-This phase manifests the spontaneous breaking of $ Z_2 $ but preserves $ \Z_2' $.
-Conversely, it preserves $ \t \Z_2 $ but breaks $ \t\Z_2' $ (see the upper-right corner of Fig. \ref{Z2Z2phases}).
-Going from the first phase to the second phase, the system encounters a continuous phase transition.
-From the holographic picture, this transition corresponds to uncondensing the $ m_1 $ anyon and condensing the $ e_1 $ anyon.
-In the more conventional language, this is a phase transition between a $ \Z_2\times \Z_2' $ symmetric phase to a phase that breaks $ \Z_2 $ spontaneously while preserving $ \Z_2' $.
-At the phase transition, only $ \one\oplus m_2 $ remain condensed.
-Both $ e_1,m_1 $ are uncondensed, which makes the corresponding boundary impossible to be gapped, due to their non-trivial mutual statistics.
-This serves as an argument that indeed the system becomes gapless at this phase transition, \ie this phase transition is continuous (see the upper side of Fig. \ref{Z2Z2phases}).
+Let us now discuss the possible phase transitions between these gapped phases.
+Going from the $ \one\oplus m_1\oplus m_2\oplus m_1m_2 $ phase to the $ \one\oplus e_1\oplus m_2\oplus e_1m_2 $ phase, the system encounters a continuous phase transition which, in the holographic picture, corresponds to uncondensing $ m_1 $ and condensing $ e_1 $.
+In conventional language, this is a phase transition between a $ \Z_2\times \Z_2' $ symmetric phase to a $ \Z_2' $-symmetric phase.
+At this phase transition, only $ \one\oplus m_2 $ remain condensed.
+Both $ e_1,m_1 $ are uncondensed as well as inequivalent w.r.t. to the condensed particles, which makes the corresponding boundary theory impossible to be gapped, due to their nontrivial mutual statistics.
+This serves as an argument that indeed the system becomes gapless at this phase transition, \ie this phase transition is continuous (cf. the top right edge of Fig. \ref{Z2Z2phases}).

-In an analogous manner, one can describe the phase transition from the $ \Z_2\times \Z_2' $ symmetric phase to a phase that breaks $ \Z_2' $ spontaneously while preserving $ \Z_2 $ as uncondensing $ m_2 $ and condensing $ e_2 $.
-At the phase transition, only $ \one\oplus m_1 $ are condensed (see the left side of Fig. \ref{Z2Z2phases}).
+In an analogous manner, one can describe the phase transition from the $ \Z_2\times \Z_2' $-symmetric phase to a $ \Z_2 $-symmetric phase as uncondensing $ m_2 $ and condensing $ e_2 $.
+At the phase transition, only $ \one\oplus m_1 $ are condensed (cf. the top left edge of Fig. \ref{Z2Z2phases}).
+On the other hand, the phase transition from the $ \Z_2\times \Z_2' $ symmetric phase to the $ \Z_2^d $ symmetric phase corresponds to uncondensing $ m_1 $ and $ m_2 $ and condensing $ e_1e_2 $.
+At the phase transition, $\one \oplus m_1m_2 $ are condensed.